 - 401(a) ANTHC Retirement Plan: After one year of employment, ANTHC will contribute 3% of your annual compensation; and up to an additional 5% match with six-year vesting period.

 - 403(b) Retirement Savings Plan: Funded by your own contributions, this plan helps you lower your taxes while saving for retirement.
 You are immediately 100% vested.

 - Paid time off beginning at six hours per pay period

 Ranked one of the top 10 best cities to live in

 Framed by mountain ranges and the ocean, few cities combine natural beauty, outdoor recreation, history and culture more impressively than Anchorage, Alaska.
-A city of more than 300,000 people, Anchorage balances modern urban life with easy access to outdoor activities.
+A city of just under 300,000 people, Anchorage balances modern urban life with easy access to outdoor activities.
 If the quality of your personal life is as important as the quality of care you provide your patients, a nursing practice at the Alaska Native Medical Center is a perfect fit for you.
 Come practice at one of America’s most unique hospitals in one of the world’s most incredible locations!

 - High-quality education system with excellent public and private school options

 - Low tax rates — no state income tax and no sales tax in the Municipality of Anchorage